 For the safety…preservation…and enjoyment of our PRIVATE lake we have BOATING RULES which all members are asked to abide by.

 All watercraft MUST be registered with the Association and display a current Indian Lake numbered sticker attached to the bow of the vessel on the starboard side.
 Watercraft registration is available to all Members in good standing.
 Use of the lake by unregistered watercraft is prohibited.
-Do not wait until FRIDAY May 28, 2021 to sticker your watercraft, as there is no guarantee sticker administrators will be available this weekend.
+Do not wait until FRIDAY May 27, 2022 to sticker your watercraft, as there is no guarantee the sticker administrator will be available this weekend.
 Please fill out the watercraft registration form and contact a sticker administrator if you have any watercraft (including kayaks, paddle boats and canoes) which are not properly registered.
 Watercraft without stickers will be treated as trespassing.

 The Association maintains a gated and locked boat ramp.
 The boat ramp facilities are for the EXCLUSIVE use of members in good standing the gate is secured by a combination lock.
 The combination is changed annually on April 1.
 Members are advised of the lock combination numbers upon payment of their annual maintenance assessment.
 The dissemination of the lock combination to anyone other than a member in good standing is prohibited.